You run a SaaS. You probably got accepted into the HubSpot for Startups program. Now you can’t wait to explore and set up your HubSpot account.

-UI-wise the flow builder looks great.
-However, bear in mind that the flow it’s one-directional — all steps go down vertically, and you don’t have any control of how the flow is aligned.
+UI-wise, the flow builder looks great.
+However, bear in mind that the flow it’s one-directional — all steps go down vertically, and you don’t have any control over how the flow is aligned.
 You can’t drag and drop, align and connect steps as you see fit.
 This could be restrictive if you’re coming from a marketing automation platform like Encharge (like me) or want more flexibility when designing flows.

 To connect steps horizontally or generally steps that are not aligned in consecutive order, you need to use the “Go to action” step:

 Below is a list of all of the possible triggers that can start a flow in HubSpot:

 I find the triggers under “Activity properties” (screenshot below) to be very comprehensive and well-thought-out.
 You can start a trigger from dozens of activities related to Meetings, Deals, Calls, Emails, Conversions, and more.

 You can also start a flow when a Deal details change, a user submits a form on your website, or leaves their email in a pop-up form.

 Fans of all-in-one tools will rejoice and find HubSpot’s automations easy to set up as HubSpot’s flows are very well connected with the rest of the suite, mainly its CRM.
 For instance, you can trigger a flow when a contact or company property changes.
 And as you guessed, HubSpot has hundreds of contact properties that you can use to trigger a flow.

 No automations with user actions unless you pay $40,000